EbookFoundation/thoth-wiki/Thoth_Series.md

 ## Series URL

-The URL of the imprint's website.
+The URL of the series website.
 Preface with `http://` or `https://`.

+## Series Call for Proposals URL

+The URL of the series call for proposals.
+Preface with `http://` or `https://`.

+## Series Description

+The description of the book series